This post covers the very basic foundation needed to learn GPU programming and/or Parallel programming on CPUs only.

 Let us first look at what a chip with 4 cores looks like:

-Pay attention to how the chip area is divided among the different components.
+Next, pay attention to how the chip area is divided among the different components.
 Note also the multiple levels of cache memories present on the chip (purple and blue) – they help to reduce the latency by decreasing the required amounts of high latency memory (DRAM) accesses.
+Ah, I went too fast here!
+To further clarify, since

 Now let’s zoom into a single core: